daniellenguyen/policing_cost_vis/README.md

 Here's how it's supposed to look on [mobile](https://github.com/daniellenguyen/policing_cost_vis/blob/main/public/mobile-snapshot.jpg), [desktop](https://github.com/daniellenguyen/policing_cost_vis/blob/main/public/desktop-snapshot.jpeg), and [desktop large view.](https://github.com/daniellenguyen/policing_cost_vis/blob/main/public/desktop-snapshot-large.jpeg)

-I used React, D3, and some miscellaneous Node scripts to make this.
+I used React, D3, and some miscellaneous Node and bash scripts to make this.
 I also used Typescript, which annoyed me quite a bit to use in conjunction with D3.
 I'm not sure if I'll use it again for my d3 projects.

 # Where I got the data from and how I treated it: